 Important note: don’t go looking for “bargains” since most of the hair they offer is typically fake and low-quality.
 It’s not going to last long and most likely will deteriorate after a few procedures.

-Price of Southern Russian and virgin Slavic hair extensions can be found here.
+The price of Russian and virgin Slavic hair extensions can be found here.